Grace-Note-LLC/distributed-chess/devpost.md

 A lot of our time went into reading chess theory and the Minimax theory.
 We knew that Minimax would work if designed properly, so there was a good relationship between board evaluation and elo.

 There were a lot of bugs, such as:
+- sometimes the bot would play the worst possible move
 - the MoveGenerator would generate impossible moves
 - the bot would sometimes make very obviously bad moves
 - the bot would take a long time to find an optimal move